Convergence of two obstructions for projective modules: Introduction

+At this stage it is fairly transparent that Homotopy obstructions of Nori \cite{M2, MM2}, and the Chow Witt obstructions of Barge-Morel \cite{BM} must converge, some way.
+This is precisely what we respond to, in this article, by establishing a natural map (set theoretic)

 We establish this for all projective modules $P$, with $2\leq n=rank(P) \leq d$.
-While it was established in \cite{MM2} that $\pi_0\left({\mathcal LO}\right)(P)$ has a additive structure, when $2n\geq d+2$, there is no such well defined structures outside this range of $n$.
+While it was established in \cite{MM2} that $\pi_0\left({\mathcal LO}\right)(P)$ has a additive structure, when $2n\geq d+2$, there is no such well defined structure outside this range of $n$.
 Therefore, the map $\Theta_P$, defined above, would be a set theoretic map only, in general, and respects additivity when $2n\geq d+2$.
-Further, recall that the obstruction class $\varepsilon_{H}(P) \in \pi_0\left({\mathcal LO}\right)(P)$ is defined, for all $n:=rank(P)$.
+Further, recall that the obstruction class $\varepsilon_{H}(P) \in \pi_0\left({\mathcal LO}(P)\right)$ is defined, for all $n:=rank(P)$.
 The obstruction class $\varepsilon_{H}(P)$ detects splitting properties of $P$, under the conditions stated above (\ref{MMDuiResult}).
-With this result in mind, the following natural question emerges. \begin{question} [Agreement Question] \end{question} If and when the answer to (\ref{AgeeeQb}) is affirmative, Chow Witt obstructions $\varepsilon_{CW}(P)$ would detect splitting, under the same hypotheses above.
+With this result in mind, the following natural question emerges. \begin{question} [Agreement Question] \end{question} If and when the answer to (\ref{AgeeeQb}) is affirmative, Chow Witt obstructions $\varepsilon_{CW}(P)$ would detect splitting, under the same hypotheses above (\ref{MMDuiResult}).

-This author took the liberty to refer to this whole set of problems, as the "Homotopy Program" (e. g. \cite{MS}).
+This set of problems was referred to as the "Homotopy Program" by this author (e.g. \cite{MS}).
 More precise outline of the program was given in \cite{MM2}.
-The possibility of the existence of a map $\Theta_P$, as above, was mentioned as a part of the program (\cite[{\bf Part 2}, pp. 173]{MM2}), which we accomplish in this article.
+The possibility of the existence of a map $\Theta_P$, as above, was mentioned as a part of the program \cite[{\bf Part 2}, pp. 173]{MM2}, which we accomplish fully in this article.